FinicalKim/Atomic-Red-Team-Mitre-IDs/README.md

 This Python script is designed to extract MITRE ATT&CK technique IDs from a given webpage, specifically from the MITRE ATT&CK framework's group pages.
 The script parses the HTML content of the page, locates the table containing technique information, and extracts both technique and sub-technique IDs (if available).

-Requirements
+### Requirements

-Python 3.x
+- Python 3.x
-requests library
+- 'requests' library
-beautifulsoup4 library
+- 'beautifulsoup4' library'
 Installation of Required Libraries
 You can install the required Python libraries using pip:

 bash

-  pip install requests beautifulsoup4
+  'pip install requests beautifulsoup4'

 Usage

   Download or Clone the Repository:

 Ensure you have the script file (extract_technique_ids.py) in your working directory.